aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.drawing/picture/getborderlinecolor/_index.md

 ## Picture::GetBorderLineColor method

-Represents the System.Drawing.Color of the border line of a picture.
+Represents the [Color](../../../aspose.cells/color/) of the border line of a picture.

 ```cpp
 Aspose::Cells::Color Aspose::Cells::Drawing::Picture::GetBorderLineColor()